-- facilitate the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more) and energy storage facilities such as large-scale batteries (1 MW or more) - provide and promote greater transparency on information related to wind farms, large-scale solar farms and energy storage in Australia, and - identify and promote best practices related to the planning, development and operation of renewable energy projects, including standards and compliance, complaint handling procedures and community engagement.
+- facilitate the referral and resolution of complaints received from concerned residents about proposed or operating wind farms, large-scale solar farms (5 MW or more), energy storage facilities such as large-scale batteries (1 MW or more) and new major, long-distance transmission projects. - provide and promote greater transparency on information related to wind farms, large-scale solar farms, energy storage and new major transmission projects in Australia, and - identify and promote best practices related to the planning, development, construction and operation of renewable energy and major transmission projects, including guidelines, planning standards and compliance, complaint handling procedures, landholder and neighbor relationships, and community engagement.

 There are no formal powers associated with the Commissioner's role.
-The Commissioner relies on effective relationships and the co-operation of a wide array of stakeholders to facilitate the complaints handling process and the identification and adoption of best practices recommendations.
+The Commissioner relies on effective relationships with and the co-operation of a wide array of stakeholders to succeed in the role.